 Our club conducts races at Callala Bay on Saturday afternoons throughout the sailing season, which runs from the October long weekend to the end of May, inclusive.
 Briefings are at 1200 Noon and races start at 1:30pm.

-During the off-season, races are held on the first Sunday of every month.
+During the off-season, races are held on the first Saturday of each month.
 As during the season, briefings are at 1200 Noon and races start at 1:30pm.

 Jervis Bay is recognised as one of the best sailing venues in Australia and worldwide.
 The waters are a pristine Marine Park.
 There are virtually no navigation hazards and boat traffic is light.
 The oval shaped bay is 15 km (7 nautical miles) long and 8 km (4 nautical miles) wide.
 Depth ranges from 10-20 m over most of the bay.
 The enclosed bay is partially sheltered, but southerly swells enter the bay and wind driven waves increase the excitement when racing.
 The winds are generally steady and persistent throughout the year, with 15-20 knot NE winds a feature during summer.
 Winds are generally around 10-15 knots on most days, less during Spring and Autumn.
 There is no better place to sail on Earth than Jervis Bay, and the club provides a friendly environment to enjoy all its attributes.